Errors & Warnings

 Error Messages

 One or more errors will result when the API encounters a situation that it cannot gracefully handle.
 You'll want to look at the details of each error to determine how to address them.
-Every error returned by the API will include a code
+Every error returned by the API will include a code and message field to aid you in correcting the problem.

 Notice that multiple errors could be reported at once.
 This makes it possible to address multiple problems before trying to send the request again.